FormulaMonks/contest/README.markdown

 Installation
 ------------

-    $ gem sources -a http://gems.github.com (you only have to do this once)
-    $ sudo gem install citrusbyte-contest
+    $ sudo gem install contest

+If you want to use it with Rails, add this to config/environment.rb:

+    config.gem "contest"

+Then you can vendor the gem:

+    rake gems:install
+    rake gems:unpack

 License
 -------